 Skip to main content

-Our Global Disaster Relief and Resilience Partnership with the Red Cross and Save the Children has enabled us to reach and support more vulnerable communities than ever before.
-Announced in November 2019, the partnership enables the rapid mobilisation of support for disaster relief activities in response to catastrophic events, and support disaster preparedness and climate resilience initiatives for vulnerable communities around the world.
+Our Community Ready partnership with the Red Cross and Save the Children has enabled us to reach and support more vulnerable communities than ever before.
+The partnership helps the rapid mobilisation of support for disaster relief activities in response to catastrophic events, and support disaster preparedness and climate resilience initiatives for vulnerable communities around the world.

 Two red cross workers in a vehicle

 “As the world leading humanitarian responders, we are witnessing first-hand the extreme impacts that climate change is having on communities around the world and in the UK.
 By taking action to adapt to the impacts of climate change across the UK, the British Red Cross can build a more climate resilient future for all.
-But we cannot tackle this alone and I’m grateful to the QBE Foundation for their commitment to supporting our climate adaptation work for 3-years.
-Through this investment, we can make a difference in how we prepare for climate-related emergencies and support communities to better prepare, respond and recover from climate impacts in the UK.
-Thank you to everyone at the QBE Foundation for your support.”
+But we cannot tackle this alone and we’re grateful to the EO QBE Foundation for their commitment.

-Read more about our work in the community through the QBE Foundation in the 2023 Sustainability Report.
+Read more about our work in the community through the QBE Foundation in our Performance and reporting page.

 Copyright for both images is ©Peter Summers/British Red Cross.